Skip to Content

 The Shire is what most people picture when they think of a massive horse.
 Developed in England’s Midlands, these horses trace their lineage to medieval “great horses” that carried armored knights into battle.
 Despite weighing as much as a small car, Shires move with surprising grace.

-Shire horse in a pasture, showing feathered legs characteristic of the breed.
+Shire horse in a pasture displaying iconic feathered legs characteristic of the breed

-During a visit to a draft horse farm in Mississippi, I watched a Shire mare named Grace navigate a tight turn with a loaded wagon.
-Her handler told me she was 18.1 hands and weighed about 2,100 pounds, yet she responded to voice commands like a trained cutting horse.
-That combination of size and responsiveness is what makes Shires special.
+Miles’s Take — Shire Mare at a Mississippi Draft Farm: During a visit to a draft horse farm in Mississippi, I watched a Shire mare named Grace navigate a tight turn with a loaded wagon.
+Her handler told me she was 18.1 hands and weighed about 2,100 pounds.
+She responded to voice commands like a trained cutting horse.
+That combination of size and responsiveness is what makes Shires special — they are not just big, they are remarkably sensitive to light direction for their scale.

 • Colors: Bay, black, gray, or brown